Spiritual Life Personal Life Calculators for Density Altitude and Engine Performance

 Pikes Peak is small, but it was fun.
 Only 1.3 miles, using about 1/4 of the 1 mile oval and the rest was a 40' wide road course with no elevation changes in the infield of the oval.

 Gees, what a shock.
 Earlier he was behind me, then ka-bammm.
-Same sort of surprise as hitting your head on a door or something.
+Same sort of surprise as hitting your head on an unseen door frame or something.
 Ka-bammm.
-He motored away with a big black circle on his red car and I got some nifty new red trim on my otherwise white car.
+He motored away with a big black circle on his shiny red car and I got some nifty new red trim on my otherwise white car.
 Very elegant decoration.

 After that, I got paranoid that something was wrong with my car.
 His fender was bent into his tire and there was smoke pouring out of the wheelwell.